-Multi-factor authentication, or MFA, is simply an umbrella term for verifying the identity of end users with a password and at least one other form of authentication.
+Multi-factor authentication, or MFA, is simply an umbrella term for verifying the identity of end-users with a password and at least one other form of authentication.
 Initially, security vendors only offered two-factor authentication.
-Two-factor authentication, called dual or 2FA authentication, added another level to a User ID and password.
-Since then, security vendors introduced new methods for authentication, which can be layered to create a multi-factor authentication solution.
+Two-factor authentication, called dual authentication or 2FA, added another level to a User ID and password.
+Since then, security vendors have introduced new methods for authentication, which can be layered to create a multi-factor authentication solution.

 MFA incorporates at least two of three authentication methods, according to the PCI Security Standards Council: